NodeSchoolSF/interview-prep/01_interview_prep.md

 A plan of attack to prepare for the interview:

 - Work through good interview prep resources
-- Learn strategies for solving difficult algorithmic problems
+- Learn essential data structures and algorithms
-- Practice whiteboarding and thinking out loud
+- Do problems, practice whiteboarding, and think out loud
 - Do your research on companies
 - Prep for behavioral questions & questions to ask interviewers
 - Have a good side project